McFoggy/jsessionid-concurrency/README.md

 - open your browser, clean `localhost` cookies
 - navigate to [https://localhost:8443/sessionid/time.html](https://localhost:8443/sessionid/time.html)
     - log into the app using: `user/u`
-- stop wildly: `mvn clean wildfly:run`
+- stop wildly: `mvn clean wildfly:shutdown`

 Notice the sequential call to `/time` endpoint after the initial call to `/init` and before all `/data` asynchronous calls.
 This `/time` calls makes the regeneration of the JSESSIONID to occure before the `/data` are fired and thus those calls are performed using a stable JSESSIONID.